 Nevertheless, in countries like Vietnam, Peru, eastern Congo and Ecuador, it’s possible to find passionate cacao growers who sell their beans direct to craft chocolatiers.
-Venezuela is home to the most prized variety, Criollo, as Club Oenologique magazine’s resident food writer Fiona Beckett discovered.
+Venezuela is home to the most prized variety, Criollo, as food writer Fiona Beckett discovered in her tasting for Club Oenologique.
 But there’s also Forastero and Trinitario varieties, as well as numerous hybrids, and in combination with varying climates and soils, they make the world of bean-to-bar chocolate a rich territory to explore.

 According to Spencer Hyman, co-founder of craft chocolate delivery service and subscription, Cocoa Runners, it’s single-estate chocolates that really show off the qualities of terroir and process.
-“Good chocolate has ingredients your grandmother can understand, it has the name of the farm or the estate where the beans were grown, and it has flavour,” he explains.
-During lockdown, they’ve seen a huge growth in interest, with people joining their weekly virtual tasting sessions to learn more about the provenance of chocolate and what gives it its different profiles.
+‘Good chocolate has ingredients your grandmother can understand, it has the name of the farm or the estate where the beans were grown, and it has flavour,’ he explains.
+During lockdown, they saw a huge growth in interest, with people joining their weekly virtual tasting sessions to learn more about the provenance of chocolate and what gives it its different profiles.

 The best craft chocolate delivery services